openedx/edx-platform/README.md

 * LMS: http://192.168.20.40:8000/
 * CMS: http://192.168.20.40:8001/

-Your client VM's port 8000 is forwarded to host port 9000 so you can also access the LMS with http://localhost:9000/.
+Your VM's port 8000 is forwarded to host port 9000 so you can also access the LMS with [http://localhost:9000/]().
-Similarly, client port 8001 is forwarded to host port 9001.
+Similarly, development VM port 8001 is forwarded to host port 9001.
 These are set in your `Vagrantfile`.

 Note that when you register a new user through the web interface,